- 2-Day Grand Canyon tour from Phoenix

 What You Can Expect

-Overnight accommodations will be made at either the Yavapai Lodge, Maswik Lodge or Bright Angel Lodge subject to availability.
+Overnight: basic room in Yavapai Lodge, Maswik Lodge or Bright Angel Lodge

 Excellent tour of the Grand Canyon!